Last updated: May 29, 2026

 New MexiCare

-What it helps with: New MexiCare provides financial help and training to caregivers who assist friends or family members with daily activities because of physical or cognitive limits.
-The New MexiCare page has application details and an online application path.
+What it helps with: New MexiCare provides financial help and training to caregivers who help friends or family members with daily activities because of physical or cognitive limits.

 Who may qualify: The state lists age 60 or older, need for help with two or more daily activities, and income and resource limits.
-As of the state’s September 2025 update, New MexiCare was accepting applicants from all 33 counties.
+The state announced in 2025 that New MexiCare became available in all 33 counties.

-Where to apply: Apply through the state New MexiCare application or call 1-800-432-2080.
+Where to apply: Use the state New MexiCare application path or call 1-800-432-2080.
 Ask what caregiver papers, ID, income proof, and bank records are needed.

 Reality check: This help is not the same as a full-time paid caregiver job.
-Keep copies of all application uploads and ask how payroll or payment changes are handled.
+Keep copies of application uploads and ask how payment changes are handled.

 Tribal, Spanish-speaking, and rural access notes